yydsok/OPARL/README.md

 #### Table: Performance Comparison in DMControl Training

-**Caption:** The average return after 1 million time steps of DMControl training.
-OPARL demonstrated state-of-the-art performance on most (14 out of 18) tasks.
-In addition, OPARL outperforms its backbone algorithm SAC significantly in all tasks.
-Specifically, the OPARL algorithm outperforms REDQ, SAC, and TD3 by 14.30%, 4.08%, and 7.36%, respectively.
-The best scores are marked in black font. ± corresponds to the standard deviation of ten tests.
-The performance curves are shown in the Appendix\ref{fig:A}.

 | **Domain**   | **Task**       | **OPARL**          | **REDQ***       | **SAC***        | **TD3**        |
 |--------------|----------------|--------------------|-----------------|-----------------|----------------|
 | BallInCup    | Catch          | **983.8 ± 3.8**    | 978.8 ± 3.7     | 980.3 ± 3.4     | 979.2 ± 1.0    |